gmoretti/dotfiles/README.md

 # dotfiles

 Dotfiles for home/work.
-Execute fresh-install.sh o new PC's
+Execute fresh-install.sh on new PC's

 Contains:
   *BashRC